-The Authority's revenue streams dropped slightly from 2012.
-The 2% tax was down 5% compared to 2012 or \$22,307.
-The 1.85% tax was also down 5% or \$92,997 under our 2012 totals.
-It should be noted however that apart from 2012 our 2013 tax collections were the best on record.
-Interest income was down another 28% on account of the tight financial markets where interest rates on deposits are negligible.
-The Authority continued its cash management policy of investing surplus cash in CD's but again the rates were significantly lower than rates obtained during 2012.
-In 3 years interest income has dropped from \$25,288 to \$6,016.
-Other Revenues were almost identical to 2012 with a total of \$13,728 being collected versus \$14,104 in 2012.
+The Authority's revenue streams improved slightly from 2013.
+The 2% tax was up 9% compared to 2013 or \$34,182.
+The 1.85% tax was also up 8% or \$126,569 over our 2013 totals.
+It should be noted that our 2014 tax collections were the best on record.
+Interest income was down 3% on account of the tight financial markets where interest rates on deposits are negligible.
+The Authority ended its cash management policy of investing surplus cash in CD's due to the fact that the interest rate available in the cash management fund is identical to the rates available from CD's.
+Other Revenues were down 48% compared to 2013 with a total of \$7,458 being collected versus \$14,418 in 2013.
 These revenues are primarily made up from the sale of our mailing lists to local hotels.
-2013 also included the second payment of five from a revised agreement with Sun Bank for its sponsorship of the Marquee, which calls for a payment of \$4,330 each year through 2017.
+2014 also included the third payment of five from a revised agreement with Sun Bank for its sponsorship of the Marquee, which calls for a payment of \$4,330 each year through 2017.
 This amount is included as part of Other Revenues.